Little Earthquakes: Original release (1992)

-Deluxe Edition (2015)
+Deluxe edition (2015)

-The 2015 double-CD reissue of the album included a second disc containing thirteen b-sides and five live performances which had previously been released on the CD singles for the album in 1991 and 1992.
-This release however did not include the covers of "Angie" by The Rolling Stones and "Thank You" by Led Zeppelin which were released as b-sides to "Winter" in the United Kingdom and "Crucify" in the United States.
+The 2015 double-CD reissue of the album included a second disc containing thirteen b-sides and five live performances that had previously been released on the CD singles for the album in 1991 and 1992.
+This release, however, did not include the covers of "Angie" by The Rolling Stones and "Thank You" by Led Zeppelin, which were released as b-sides to "Winter" in the United Kingdom and "Crucify" in the United States.